emerali/transformers-notes/tensorizing.md

 - Very large as a result

-- Apply Tensor Train parametrization to Embedding Layers
+- Idea: Apply Tensor Train parametrization to Embedding Layers

 - Note: since the input vector is 1-hotted, we can perform the TT-matrix-vector multiplication much more efficiently